vuesion/docs/en/docs/style-guide.md

 ## Naming Conventions

 Naming is one of the hardest things in software development.
-We can not support you with perfect names because we don't know your domain but we can help you to be consistent in naming files, modules, CSS classes, etc.
+We cannot support you with perfect names because we don't know your domain but we can help you to be consistent in naming files, modules, CSS classes, etc.

-Let's consider you create a new page (module) with state-management, routes and a component named `FooBar`, what would be the different variations for different contexts?
+Let's consider you create a new page (module) with state management, routes and a component named `FooBar`.
+What would be the different variations for different contexts?

 - module `fooBar`
 - route `fooBar`